MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-existing-file.md

     :::image type="content" source="media/deployment-tool/config-file/deploy-existing-step-3-deploy.png" alt-text="Screenshot of the Deploy cluster page." lightbox="media/deployment-tool/config-file/deploy-existing-step-3-deploy.png":::

 1. It can take up to 3 hours for deployment to complete.
-You can monitor your deployment progress and the details in near realtime.
+You can monitor your deployment progress and the details in near real-time.

     :::image type="content" source="media/deployment-tool/config-file/deployment-progress.png" alt-text="Screenshot of the Monitor deployment page." lightbox="media/deployment-tool/config-file/deployment-progress.png":::